KenKundert/engfmt/README.rst

    >>> print('{:.6}'.format(h_line))
    1.420406GHz

-The 'q' type specifier can be used to explicitly indicate both the number and units are desired:
+The 'q' type specifier can be used to explicitly indicate that both the number and the units are desired:

 .. code-block:: python